 Make sure that you always consume fresh milk which has been boiled.
 Always make a couple of simple quality checks so that you can avoid unnecessary diseases and enjoy a happy pregnancy.

 Cheese is a favourite of almost everyone who has ever tasted it.
 But when you’re pregnant, you will have to follow some rules even when consuming this delicacy.
-A lot of the unpasteurised soft cheeses contain the Listeria bacteria, and rank high in the list of what we should not eat during pregnancy.
+A lot of unpasteurised soft cheeses contain the Listeria bacteria and rank high in the list of what women should not eat during pregnancy.

 Instead of soft cheese, simply opt for hard cheeses.
 Some of these are Cheddar cheese and Swiss cheese.
 Always make sure that you buy cheese after you check the label for Listeria-free pasteurisation.